 Emails and the rushes of the corporate world now go hand-in-hand.
 Every task, every piece of communication is turned into an email.
 These are the main reasons why we are now complaining of too many emails and dreaming of the possibility of inbox zero.
 With discipline and well-directed efforts, email management can be very easy.
 This discipline, in the form of an email workflow, can serve well in increasing our productivity and time efficiency.

 How to set up an email workflow for distraction-free work

 Email workflow is basically a series of actions one must take to have seamless flow of work for better email management.
-These email workflows ensure that you pay better attention to your work at hand.
+An email workflow ensures that you pay better attention to your work at hand.
 It also ensures that you pay due focus to your inbox when you are processing your email.
 Dive in to understand how to set the perfect email workflow for you.

 When to process email for a better email workflow

 Processing email is a disciplined skill.
 This discipline comes with consistent effort and time management.
 Efficiently managing your time schedule for an efficient email workflow is very important.
 Figuring out the schedule that works the best for you is a trial and error task but the basics of the schedule remain the same.

 Pick a handful of designated times throughout the day to deal with email—maybe mid-morning, after lunch, and late afternoon—and then stop peeking at your inbox outside of those windows.
 Some email management softwares like Mailman can help you set a schedule for yourselves too.

-This email workflow can be further helped if email notifications too are turned off on both your computer and your phone will also help your email workflow.
-It is natural to be worried about missing any urgent incoming messages—messages that actually demand immediate attention and can’t wait a couple hours for a response—take a few minutes to create custom notifications using your email management softwares that’ll alert you only about those highest-priority messages.
-Mailman can help you set such custom notifications using its VIP list feature
+Turning email notifications off on both your computer and your phone will also help your email workflow.
+It is natural to be worried about missing any urgent incoming messages.
+These messages are the ones that actually demand immediate attention and can’t wait a couple hours for a response.
+In this case, take a few minutes to create custom notifications using your email management softwares that’ll alert you only about those highest-priority messages.
+Mailman can help you set such custom notifications using its VIP list feature.

 How to process emails